Waggle dancing

 Hello, I’m Emily, and this is a newsletter about how we seek and tell stories to make sense of a rapidly changing world & our personal and collective place in it.

+A bee performs the waggle dance when she wants to inform other bees of a nectar source she has found.
+The waggle occurs on a special dance floor, which is conveniently located near the entrance to facilitate quick entry and exit of foragers, and only bees with news of highly profitable sources of nectar execute the dance.
 Arriving back at the nest, a bee with news to share immediately proceeds to the dance floor, where other bees waiting for news gather around her.
-During the waggle, she dances a figure-eight pattern, with a straight “walk” in between the loops and a sporadic fluttering of her wings. #
+During the waggle, she dances a figure-eight pattern, with a straight "walk" in between the loops and a sporadic fluttering of her wings. #

 A surprising taste of sunflower oil

 So, the first time I tasted it on its own at Tekuna Gachechiladze’s first restaurant—she’s a chef often credited for kickstarting the city’s contemporary culinary scene—I was wholly unprepared for it.
 I couldn’t get enough of its brimming nuttiness.
 And our memories are so deeply enmeshed, such that unraveling one unravels another, and another.
-As the war in Ukraine broke out, I read about how it could plunge the world further into a food crisis (with effects as far-reaching as here in Southeast Asia) since both Ukraine and Russia are major agricultural export producers, including of sunflower oil.
-Then I started thinking of the disputed territories of South Ossetia and Abkhazia in Georgia that Russia also stakes some kind of claim on, and the Georgian food I had eaten and loved.
+As the war in Ukraine broke out, I read about how it could plunge the world further into a food crisis (with effects as far-reaching as here in Southeast Asia) since both Ukraine and Russia are major agricultural exporters including of sunflower oil.
+I started thinking of the disputed territories of South Ossetia and Abkhazia in Georgia that Russia also stakes some kind of claim on, and the Georgian food I had eaten and loved.

-Simply: good food was a joy, a gift, from the people who made it, and I felt no need to demystify it.
-When I was a child, my father would grin and point out the uncle perspiring through his thin shirt at our favourite nga choy gai stall in Ipoh—serving poached chicken and blanched beansprouts, with kway teow soup—and say, See, how he puts his sweat into it?
+Simply: good food was a joy, a gift, from the people who made it, and I had felt no need to demystify it.
+When I was a child, my father would grin and point out the uncle perspiring through his thin shirt at our favorite nga choy gai stall in Ipoh—serving poached chicken and blanched beansprouts, with kway teow soup—and say, See, how he puts his sweat into it?
 That’s the secret sauce that can’t be replicated.
 I was happy just to marvel, and dig in.

 These days, that has changed for me, as I sense it has for others too.
-First, a percolating awareness that how we eat directly impacts our warming planet as the climate crisis began to lead the news agenda, then bulldozed into one’s daily consciousness when the pandemic hit and restaurants and supply chains faltered, thrusting concerns about our food security and long-held assumptions about how we eat into the spotlight.
+First, a percolating awareness that how we eat directly impacts our warming planet as the climate crisis began to lead the news agenda, then bulldozed into one’s daily consciousness when the pandemic hit and restaurants and supply chains faltered, thrusting concerns about food security and our long-held assumptions about how we eat into the spotlight.

 But how do we begin to truly inhabit what we know of our present moment, especially when it comes to something so closely linked to our culture, traditions, and identities, where any suggestion of change can be contentious?